xrrocha/nobocoder/README.md

 possibly extending a class and/or one or more traits.

-Objects can have fields and methods of their own in addition to those possibly inherited by their extended traits or class.
-In this regard, a Scala object is comparable to a Haskell module.
+Objects can have fields and methods of their own in addition to those possibly inherited from their extended traits or class.
+Because of this, a Scala object can be viewed as a _module_ (for example, in the Haskell sense of the term).

 When an object has the same name of a class or trait it's dubbed their _companion object_.
 A companion object doesn't have to extend its associated class or trait (though it may.)